LazurasLong/indexcard/source.md

   * `BATTLE`: Battle monster on back of path card
   * `NEXTCARD`: select new path card

-# Weird Happenings
+# Shoutouts

-If you notice everyone's HP is the same, point it out and everyone else takes `ROLL` damage.
+If you notice any of the conditions being met, exclaim "shoutout!" and name the condition satisfied (and reap your reward!):

-If you roll two-of-a-kind when evading, recover the matched number in `HEART`.
+  * You roll two-of-a-kind when evading.
+Recover matched number in `HEART`.
+  * You guessed your roll correctly before an attack.
+The defending player must roll their turn with one finger.

-If you can guess the roll before using an item, you don't dispose the item after use.
+  * You guessed your roll correctly before using an item.
+You do not dispose the item after this use.
+  * Everyone's HP is the same.
+Everyone else takes `ROLL` damage.

 # Path Card: Sleeping Ugly (Front)

 You are in a room with a slumbering troll, a locked door, and a treasure chest.

 To get to the chest, you must either tip-toe around the troll or fight it.

 - Sneak around Troll and `OPEN` the chest (`CHECK evade 14 FAIL BATTLE`)
 - `BATTLE` the Troll and `OPEN` the chest